fulcrumgenomics/fgstr/README.md

   2. the reference genome number of repeat units (ex. `4` for the tri-nucleotide repeat `TCATCATCATCA`).
   3. the name of the STR (ex. `D1S1656`)

-Optionally, two extra values can be appended:
+Optionally, additional values can be appended to the name for one or more expected truth alleles.

-  4. optionally, the expected (known or truth) number of repeat units for allele #1
-  5. optionally, the expected (known or truth) number of repeat units for allele #2
+For example, a known haploid call should have one extra value, a known diploid call should have two extra value, and so on

 An example name field with the optionals is `4,17,D1S1656,9,10` and without is `4,17,D1S1656`.

-For example, below is an interval list with (1) the header (sequence dictionary) omitted, and (2) dummy values for the expected/known/truth number of repeat units:
+For example, below is an interval list with (1) the header (sequence dictionary) omitted, and dummy values for the expected/known/truth number of repeat units.
+Notice that `D12S391` is tri-allelic.

 ```
 1   230905363   230905429   +   4,17,D1S1656,9,10